Longford River: History

 Constructed in 1638-39 at the instigation of Charles I, the purpose of the Longford River was to bring water from the River Colne to augment the water supply to the Royal Parks at Bushy Park and Hampton Court.
 It was designed by Nicholas Lane, and took around nine months to build, at a cost of £4,000.
 It was not universally popular, as it was illegally stopped up in 1648 or -49, and petitions were presented to the authorities in 1653, arguing that it should not be reopened, alleging it caused flooding which damaged crops and livestock.

 At Longford, Bath Road crosses the Duke of Northumberland's River, the Longford River and the Colne.
 Once London's main route to much of the south-southwest, but has since been bypassed by the A4 road, which crosses the Colne above its outlet to the Longford River.
 Longford Bridge carries Bath Road over the Duke's river.
 Moor Bridge carries it over the Colne.
 The first bridge there for crossing the Longford River was from time of construction.
 It was demolished in 1648, and is known to have been reinstated by 1675.
 It was known as Stone Bridge in the nineteenth century, and the responsibility for keeping it in good order belonged to the Crown.
-A name change had taken hold by 1960 to (the) King's Bridge.
+A name change had taken hold by 1960 to (the) King's Bridge, presumably following the installation of the cast iron replacement bridge by William IV in 1834.